 The value of work experience

-Gaining experience is very important, even more so if you are starting your final year in the Autumn term earlier than you had expected.
+Gaining experience is very important, even more so if you are starting your final year earlier than planned.
 If you are concerned that you haven’t gained the work experience to demonstrate the employability skills all employers require, this summer could be very important for you.

-Remember that any experience is valuable – it will help you to answer some of the questions typically asked by graduate recruiters .
+Remember that any experience is valuable – it will help you to answer some of the common graduate interview questions typically asked by recruiters .
 If you are struggling to identify what could motivate you in a work context, how your values and interests might influence your career choice, experience may help you to also develop a sense of this.

 Don’t wait until the start of term